SachinPandey582/cut-bear-1050/README.md

  4th day
- again this day was full of problems but i
+ again this day was full of problems but i managed to pull it out

+ 5th day -
+ i messed up here so i changed the navbar with chakra which cause me lost of responsiveness

+ But overall i was successfully able to do that much thing hoping to do better in the future